Deepwater Horizon: Aftermath

-Litigation, ultimate roll call of damage, and the scope of final insurance recovery were all unknown as of June 2010, with analysts reporting that the aftermath was of unprecedented scale and complexity compared to previous disasters which themselves took many years to unfold and resolve.
-A July 2010 analysis by the Financial Times on the aftermath cited legal sources as saying that "at some point the scale of the litigation becomes so large that it really is novel", that "the situation is likely to be complicated further because the variety of probable cases means it will be hard to aggregate them into so-called class actions" and that there was "no way to put this in historical context because we have never faced anything like this before".
+Litigation, ultimate assessment of damage, and the scope of final insurance recovery were all unknown as of June 2010, with analysts reporting that the aftermath was of unprecedented scale and complexity compared to previous disasters which themselves took many years to resolve.
+A July 2010 analysis by the Financial Times of the aftermath cited legal sources as saying that "at some point the scale of the litigation becomes so large that it really is novel", that "the situation is likely to be complicated further because the variety of probable cases means it will be hard to aggregate them into so-called class actions" and that there was "no way to put this in historical context because we have never faced anything like this before".
 As with the Exxon Valdez disaster, litigation was being discussed in terms of a 20-year timescale.

 In January 2013, Transocean agreed to pay US$1.4 billion for violations of the US Clean Water Act.
-BP had earlier agreed to pay $2.4 billion but faced additional penalties that could range from $5 billion to $20 billion.
-In September 2014, Halliburton agreed to settle a large percentage of legal claims against them by paying $1.1 billion into a trust by way of three installments over two years.
-On 4 September 2014, U.S. District Judge Carl Barbier ruled BP was guilty of gross negligence and willful misconduct under the Clean Water Act (CWA).
-He described BP's actions as "reckless," while he said Transocean's and Halliburton's actions were "negligent."
+BP had earlier agreed to pay $2.4 billion but was liable to additional penalties that could range from $5 billion to $20 billion.
+In September 2014, Halliburton agreed to settle a large percentage of legal claims against them by paying $1.1 billion into a trust by way of three installments during two years.
+On 4 September 2014, U.S. District Judge Carl Barbier ruled BP was guilty of gross negligence and willful misconduct by the Clean Water Act (CWA).
+He described BP's actions as "reckless", while he said Transocean's and Halliburton's actions were "negligent".
 He apportioned 67% of the blame for the spill to BP, 30% to Transocean, and 3% to Halliburton.
 BP issued a statement strongly disagreeing with the finding, and saying the court's decision would be appealed.

-On 8 December 2014, The US Supreme Court rejected BP's legal challenge to a compensation deal over the 2010 Gulf of Mexico oil spill.
-The settlement agreement had no cap, but BP initially estimated that it would pay roughly $7.8bn (£6.1bn) to compensate victims.
+On 8 December 2014, the US Supreme Court rejected BP's legal challenge to a compensation deal for the 2010 Gulf of Mexico oil spill.
+The settlement agreement had no maximum, but BP initially estimated that it would pay about $7.8bn (£6.1bn) to compensate victims.
+As of 2018, approximately 390,000 claims for compensations had been filled, with around $65bn paid in settlements; thousands of claims were still outstanding.

-Film
+The Deepwater Horizon oil spill is cited by lawyers, academics and journalists as an example of ecocide.

+Movie

 The biographical disaster movie Deepwater Horizon, released in 2016, depicts the events of the 2010 Deepwater Horizon explosion and subsequent oil spill.
-The film is based on "Deepwater Horizon's Final Hours", an article appearing in The New York Times.
+The movie is based on "Deepwater Horizon's Final Hours", an article published in The New York Times.